-If the installer connects shore power to the vessel's AC circuit, this must be done by means of the Shore Power Transfer Switch.
-Set the transfer switch shown in the diagrams to the OFF position.
+If the installer connects shore power to the vessel's AC circuit, this must be done by means of the SHORE POWER/ OFF/SHIPS GEN. Set the transfer switch shown in the diagrams to the OFF position.
 This switch prevents simultaneous connection of shore power to generator output.

-A CAUTION: Damage to the generator can result if utility shore power and generator power are connected at the same time.
+A CAUTION: Damage to the generator can result if utility shore power and generator output are connected at the same time.
 This type of generator damage is not covered under the warranty; it is the installer's responsibility to make sure all AC connections are correct.